bcjaeger/bcjaeger-website/content/project/nhanesTrends/index.md

 ### Work in progress

-This R package works fine but me and my teammates are still developing it.
-Please, check out the public site and send me your feedback!
+This R package works fine but my teammates and I are still developing it.
+Please, check out the public site and send me your feedback.

 Check out the app here: https://bcjaeger.shinyapps.io/nhanesShinyBP/